 Dr. Jan Kraybill, DMA, FAGO

-GRAMMY-nominated artist Jan Kraybill is a concert organist, pianist, and harpsichordist; a dynamic speaker, educator, church musician, and consultant; and an enthusiastic cheerleader for the power of music to change lives for the better.
+GRAMMY®-nominated artist Jan Kraybill is a concert organist, pianist, and harpsichordist; a dynamic speaker, educator, church musician, and consultant; and an enthusiastic cheerleader for the power of music to change lives for the better.

 Throughout her career Jan has performed as both a solo and collaborative musician, designed and led international hymn festivals, taught workshops on a variety of topics, and inspired audiences and congregations.
-While in high school in Colby, Kansas, Jan was invited to play her first European piano recital in Andover, England.
-She has performed in many venues in North America and Europe, and in Australia, Russia, South Korea, and Tahiti.
+While in high school in Colby, Kansas, she was invited to play her first European piano recital in Andover, England.
+Since then, she has performed in many venues in North America and Europe, and in Australia, Russia, South Korea, and Tahiti.
 Her multiple tours of the United Kingdom have included organ concerts at the grand cathedrals of Chester, Exeter, and St. Paul’s in London.
 In 2015 she designed and led a hymn festival at the International Gathering of Hymn Societies at Cambridge University.

 Several solo CDs and collaborative recordings are available.
 Jan's first solo CD, Two by 2: Two Organ Symphonies on Two Magnificent Organs, features both of Community of Christ’s pipe organs.
 Rejoice and Remember contains hymn arrangements for piano.
 The Auditorium Organ: Fifty Years of Excellence celebrated that organ’s 50th anniversary in 2009.
-Solo CDs of the Julia Irene Kauffman Casavant were released by Reference Recordings in 2014 and 2019: Organ Polychrome features music by French composers, and The Orchestral Organ is a disc of transcriptions.
-Her most recent album, Marked for Grace, was produced by ProOrgano and released in June 2021 by Naxos.
+Solo CDs of the Julia Irene Dennie-Kauffman Casavant were released by Reference Recordings in 2014 and 2019: Organ Polychrome features music by French composers, and The Orchestral Organ is a disc of transcriptions.
+Jan's most recent commercially-available album, Marked for Grace, was produced by ProOrgano and released in June 2021 by Naxos.
+A collaborative disc with the Kansas City Symphony containing Saint-Saëns' “Organ” Symphony, produced by Reference Recordings, was nominated for a GRAMMY® in 2015.
+Jan's solo surround-sound disc with Reference, The Orchestral Organ, received three nominations in 2020, including Best Classical Instrumental Solo.

 Explore www.jankraybill.com for more information and Jan’s concert schedule.